Abibubble/ms3-the-bar-blade/README.md

 * It should be easy to search for a specific cocktail.

 #### Frequent Visitor Goals
+* It should be easy to search for a specific cocktail.
+* Navigation should be intuitive, with no need to use the browser's back button.

+#### Admin Goals
 * Other users shouldn't be able to edit or delete the user's cocktails.
 * A user shouldn't be able to brute force their way into the restricted pages.
-* It should be easy to search for a specific cocktail.
+* Be able to edit or delete any recipe as an admin.

 ### Project Goals
 * This project has the goal of demonstrating my understanding of maintaining a database attached to a website, with full CRUD (Create, Read, Update and Delete) functionality.